ibm-cloud-docs/cloud-databases/howto-sat-loc-onprem.md

 {: step}
 {: #onprem-loc-readiness}

-Your location needs to report `Normal` before you provision your ICD Satellite Deployment.
+Your location needs to report `Normal` before you provision your {{site.data.keyword.databases-for}} Satellite Deployment.
 This status can be confirmed in the UI, as shown here:

 ![UI showing location is Normal](images/sat-normal.png){: caption="Figure 1.
 UI showing location is Normal" caption-side="bottom"}